How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Introduction

-While there are a multitude of guidelines available on how to prepare and run a hackathon, most of them focus on a particular format such as collegiate events \cite{mlh:guide}, civic events \cite{opendataday,codeforamerica:playbook}, science hackweeks \cite{huppenkothen2018hack,hackweektoolkit} or others that were created for a specific purpose within a domain for a certain type of participants.
-Such guidelines are a great resource for organizers who already know what type of hackathon they want to organize.
-They however often lack information about why certain aspects of a proposed hackathon format were designed in the presented way and how the format can be adapted to fit different needs than the ones the format was designed for.
-To address this gap, we developed a planning kit that is organized around \textbf{12 key decision} that we found to be crucial to consider when organizing a hackathon.
-The insights presented in the planning kit are based on our work researching, supporting and co-organizing hackathons for the past five years \cite{pe20192nd,pe20182nd,filippova20171st}.
-We intentionally did not go into the details of how to organize an event in general such as how to secure a room, book catering and ensure that participants have WiFi access.
-Instead we focus on the specifics that organizers need to consider when planning a hackathon that aims to foster a specific goal for a specific audience in a specific domain.
-The main planning kit is available online\footnote{https://hackathon-planning-kit.org/} while this report is meant as a downloadable and citable reference.
-We would thus like to encourage the reader to consult and use the online version since we will continue updating it in the future.
+\forceindent We aimed to address this issue in 2020 when we released the first version of this planning kit~\cite{nolte2020organize}.
+It was organized around \textbf{12 key decision} that we found to be crucial to consider when organizing a hackathon.
+We intentionally did not go into the details of how to organize an event in general, such as how to secure a room, book catering, and ensure that participants have WiFi access.
+Instead, we focused on the specifics that organizers need to consider when planning a hackathon that aims to foster a specific goal for a specific audience in a specific domain.